cs1302uga/cs1302-tutorials/interfaces/interfaces.md

 1. You might be wondering why the previous example is useful?
 If so, that's okay.
 In general, you should try to be specific with the types you use for variables.
-However, the ability to assign object references to variables with interface types leads to a power programming technique known as **polymorphism**.
+However, the ability to assign object references to variables with interface types leads to a powerful programming technique known as **polymorphism**.
 Polymorphism is a fancy word, derived from the Greek words _poly_ and _morphus_, which roughly translates to _many bodies_.
-It's a powerful programming technique that leverages our ability to have a variable appear to take on many forms (or bodies) depending on the object it refers to.
+Polymorphism leverages our ability to have a variable appear to take on many forms (or bodies) depending on the object it refers to.

    Consider the following code snippet: